-The MDOC Corrections officer training academies at community colleges have ended.
-Ir you are interested in attending an MDOC academy please visit the MDOC website.
+The MDOC Corrections Officer Training Academies are no longer available at Muskegon Community College.
+If you are interested in attending a MDOC Corrections Officer Training Academy, please visit the MDOC website.

 For specific information from MDOC and their hiring process visit the MDOC website.

 Careers in corrections vary depending on the site.
 Most corrections officers with the MDOC will be working with convicted felons, overseeing them and maintaining order in the facilities.
 For example, corrections officers may work in or supervise activities in a housing unit, a food service program, a leisure/athletic area, or work in a gun tower.
 Those considering going into corrections should have good people and interpersonal skills.
 Corrections can also be a good starting point to other careers, such as parole or probation.

 MCC offers associate degree and certificate programs in corrections.
 Further education will help officers improve their job skills and open up opportunities for advancement.

 For more information on MCC’s Criminal Justice degree programs and courses, please contact an Academic Affairs Counselor at (231) 777-0362

 If you have questions please call Cyndi Langlois at (231) 777-0456 in the Academic Affairs Office.